igorbenic/wp-sponsors/README.txt

 2. Add the widget to one or more sidebars and the images of your sponsors will show up there.
 Choose from which category you want to display sponsors (or select all), to show or hide images and the description

 == Changelog ==

+= 3.4.0 - 2020-09-06 =
+* New: Shortcode attribute slider_image for slider to define how we show images.
+Options are full and default.
+* New: Sponsor Acquisition form now sends email to the site owner.
+* New: Block option same as shortcode slider_image added.

 = 3.3.0 - 2020-02-27 =
 * New: Shortcode attribute variablewidth for slider so the slides width will be the same as the image.